 | Second location | Configuration only | Another $25,000-$35,000/year |

-For coverage outside regular staffed hours, it usually is.
+For configured coverage outside regular staffed hours, it usually is.
 A part-time evening or weekend hire adds salary, training, and turnover costs, and still leaves gaps.
-An AI receptionist provides round-the-clock coverage for a predictable monthly cost.
 We quote based on your call volume and scope after a consultation.

 No. It handles overflow, after-hours, weekend, and holiday calls that staff cannot cover, so your team is not stretched.
 Most practices use it alongside their front desk rather than instead of it, capturing the calls that would otherwise go to voicemail.